 Cybersecurity risk.
-The trusts may be susceptible to potential risks through breaches in cybersecurity.
-A breach in cybersecurity refers to both intentional and unintentional events that may cause the trusts to lose proprietary information, suffer data corruption or lose operational capacity.
-Such events could cause the sponsor of the trusts to incur regulatory penalties, reputational damage, additional compliance costs associated with corrective measures and/or financial loss.
-Cybersecurity breaches may involve unauthorized access to digital information systems utilized by a trust through "hacking" or malicious software coding, but may also result from outside attacks such as denial-of-service attacks through efforts to make network services unavailable to intended users.
-In addition, cybersecurity breaches of a trust's third-party service providers, or issuers in which the trusts invest, can also subject the trusts to many of the same risks associated with direct cybersecurity breaches.
-The sponsor of the trusts and thirdparty service providers have established risk management systems designed to reduce the risks associated with cybersecurity.
-However, there is no guarantee that such efforts will succeed. especially because the trusts do not directly control the cybersecurity systems of issuers or third-party service providers.
+The trust may be susceptible to potential risks through breaches in cybersecurity.
+A breach in cybersecurity refers to both intentional and unintentional events that may cause the trust to lose proprietary information, suffer data corruption or lose operational capacity.
+Such events could cause the sponsor of the trust to incur regulatory penalties, reputational damage, additional compliance costs associated with corrective measures and/or financial loss.
+Cybersecurity breaches may involve unauthorized access to digital information systems utilized by the trust through "hacking" or malicious software coding, but may also result from outside attacks such as denial-of-service attacks through efforts to make network services unavailable to intended users.
+In addition, cybersecurity breaches of the trust's third-party service providers, or issuers in which the trust invests, can also subject the trust to many of the same risks associated with direct cybersecurity breaches.
+The sponsor of the trust and third-party service providers have established risk management systems designed to reduce the risks associated with cybersecurity.
+However, there is no guarantee that such efforts will succeed, especially because the trust does not directly control the cybersecurity systems of issuers or third-party service providers.